 Becoming aware of the symptoms is often the first stage towards making a positive shift.
 There are steps you can follow to overcome imposter syndrome – seven of which are listed below.
-However, if it’s really deep rooted, you may need to do some deeper work, with the help of a therapy like Rapid Transformational Therapy (RTT).
+However, if it’s really deep rooted, you may need to do some deeper work, with the help of a skilled and experience coach like myself.

 7 Steps to overcoming imposter syndrome

 #1: Get to know your beliefs